searls/testing-as-such/part-1-what-is-a-test/the-problem-with-test.md

 Separately, no tool can observe the usability and behavior of a function to as great a degree of specificity as a test.
-Isolated unit tests can provide as narrow and probing a seam to put a given function under test as we can imagine.
+Isolated unit tests can provide as narrow and probing a seam by which to test a given function as we can imagine.
 Sure, the behavior of any function could probably be observed in a black-box, integrated way (such as through a browser-based test of a web app), but that test would be much harder to trace back to the source.
 When an integrated test fails, the next step is usually a fact-finding mission to uncover the code that broke it; any error message we might read will typically be completely divorced from the function itself.
-Meanwhile, well-designed isolated tests can produce messages that are so localized that they can literally signal to the developer exactly what to do next, making the practice of programming feel more like a laid-back game of paint-by-number.
+At the opposite end of the spectrum, sufficiently isolated tests can produce messages that are so localized that they can literally signal to the developer exactly what to do next, making the practice of programming feel more like a laid-back game of paint-by-number.
 (We'll discuss the [trade-offs on test locality](../part-4-where-to-test/locality-vs-decoupling) in Part 4.)

-For all these reasons, I'd challenge you to loosen any preconceptions you have on what a test should be or why someone should or shouldn't write one.
+For all these reasons, I'd challenge you to loosen any preconceptions you have of what a test should be or why someone should or shouldn't write one.
 As it turns out, there are a near infinite number of good and bad motivations to write a test, and the right approach to testing will vary drastically from one situation to the next.